 HMB265H1/BIO260H1; 2nd year level lab experience (eg. lab component of course/research lab experience).

-If you are a fourth-year+ student enrolled in a HMB POSt: Minimum 2.5 cGPA and an approved 300+ level laboratory course (see A&S calendar).
+If you are a fourth-year+ student enrolled in a HMB program: Minimum 2.5 cGPA and an approved 300+ level laboratory course (see A&S calendar).

 Please submit completed applications to the HMB Program Office.

 Deadline for Research Project in the Academic Year: 15 days before the first day of F-term

 Students interested in applying for an international research course should contact Woodsworth College- Summer Abroad Office for the HMB396Y course, and the Center for International Experience or the Outbound Exchange program.